 Almost Indian Curry Stew

-5 lbs. of stew meat
+5 lbs. of stew meat5-6 cloves of garlic

 2 large round onions